 Cornelius Chiu joined the Chicago Symphony Orchestra in 1996.
-Born to Chinese parents in Ithaca, New York, he began violin lessons at 6 years of age.
-His older brother Frederic is a successful concert pianist and recording artist, whom Cornelius collaborates with on a regular basis.
+Born to Chinese parents in Ithaca, New York, he began violin lessons at the age of six.
+His older brother, Frederic, is a successful concert pianist and Yamaha recording artist with whom Cornelius collaborates on a regular basis.

-An avid chamber musician, Chiu frequently appears on the CSO Chamber Music series, and he has performed at the Sarasota and Aspen music festivals and at the Recontres Musicales Festival and the Ensemble Villa Musica in France and Germany.
-He also was a participant in the Ravinia Festival's Steans Institute for Young Artists.
+An avid chamber musician, he frequently appears with his colleagues on the CSO Chamber Music series at Northwestern University, Wheaton College Conservatory of Music and Roosevelt University.
+He has performed at the Sarasota and Aspen music festivals, the Rencontres Musicales Festival, Ravinia Festival’s Steans Music Institute for Young Artists and with the Ensemble Villa Musica in France and Germany.

 A dedicated teacher, Cornelius Chiu has maintained a private studio for more than thirty-five years.
 A former faculty member at Wheaton College, he currently teaches at Roosevelt University’s Chicago College of Performing Arts.
 Cornelius and his wife Inah, a pianist on the faculty of the Music Institute of Chicago, have performed together as the Corinah Duo on many Chicago concert series.
 He is especially proud of his three musician children: Krystian (Indiana University/Rice University), Karisa (the Curtis Institute of Music and substitute violinist at the CSO) and Cameron (Carnegie Mellon University).